 - Green Eyes: Played straight with Psychadelchick, from Hawaii and Jenny the Kat.

-- The Khan: One that's actually a place.
+- The Khan: One that's actually a place."SASKATOOOOOOON!"

 - The Load: Subverted and played straight by Jenny the Kat.
 She's vain, arrogant and considers herself far more competent than she is but she has also can be underhandedly cunning and hits hard (which is actually a problem since as a hero, she's not supposed to hurt anyone.)

-- Ms Fan Service: Skull Girl, while one the job.
+- Ms Fan Service: Skull Girl, while on the job.